djones2/ComputerOrganization/lab2/README.md

-A MIPS simulator front-end assembler/parser.
+A 2-pass MIPS simulator front-end assembler/parser in Java.
+This assembler will load in MIPS assembly files and output the corresponding machine code (to the screen).
+The input to the assembler will be MIPS assembly files with comments, labels, and whitespace (spaces and tabs).